Menu

 As a tenant, you must:

-• Make rent, utility and other related payments on time
+• Make rent, utility and other related payments on time;

-• Maintain the property you are renting in good state
+• Maintain the property you are renting in good state;

-• Follow all the rules outlined in the rental agreement
+• Follow all the rules outlined in the rental agreement;

-• Avoid causing any disturbance to your neighbors
+• Avoid causing any disturbance to your neighbors;

-• Not sublet the property or use it for commercial purposes
+• Not sublet the property or use it for commercial purposes.

 The landlord, on the other hand, must do the following:

-• Make sure the property is rented out in a proper state
+• Make sure the property is rented out in a proper state;

-• Maintain public areas in the building
+• Maintain public areas in the building;

-• Perform all scheduled repairs
+• Perform all scheduled repairs;

-• Ensure the tenant's privacy
+• Ensure the tenant's privacy;

 Tips for moving to Khobar

 When relocating to Saudi Arabia, renting in a residential complex (compound) can make your transition to a new city and a new country easier.
-When living in a gated community, you will have a sort of a buffer between your immediate surroundings and the outside world.
+When living in a gated community, you will have a buffer between your immediate surroundings and the outside world.
 Within the walls of the compound, you will be able to dress as you like, have easy access to everyday amenities and a vibrant expat community to socialize with.

 Do a proper inspection of the property before signing the lease, take note of all the furniture and appliances and mention any repairs that you want to be done before you move in.